BlankOn/irgsh-go/README.md

 ## Components

-A minimal IRGSH ecosystem contains three instances and a CLI tool.
+A minimal IRGSH ecosystem contains three services and a CLI tool.

 - `irgsh-chief` acts as the master.
 The others (also applied to`irgsh-cli`) will talk to the chief.
 The chief also provides a web user interface for workers and pipelines monitoring.
 - `irgsh-builder` is the builder worker of IRGSH.